Camille Buckner

 • Scholarship of Teaching and Learning

 While not at Marymount, she and her partner keep busy with family and friends in Reston, VA.
-They have one daughter, three sons, and one very spirited dog named Mei Mei.
+They have four (now adult) kids and one very spirited dog named Mei Mei.
+Dr. Buckner has been living with Long Covid since March of 2020 and has published poems in the “Amplifying Disabled Voices” special section of the Mid-Atlantic Review.

 Publications